 Challenges Priorities Opportunities Threats

 Municipal Shortage of Strengthening of Assigned metropolitan Capacity to

 Transformati personnel in critical critical service status provide an deliver on

 on and division - delivery division opportunities for assigned

 Institutional infrastructure embarking on an developmental

 Development departments, Improving quality of extensive mandate

-departments, performance organizational review
+performance organizational review

-information (setting in the medium to long
+information (setting in the medium to long l,

-Quality of reporting of KPIs by term li.
+Quality of reporting of KPIs by term

-and performance departments)
+} and performance departments)

 information Strong and credible

 monitoring and

 evaluation

 Attainment of clean

 audit

 Enabling policy and

 legislative frameworks

 on staff

 establishments

-Service Building of mixed BNG, Gap Market Social protest
+Service Housing backlogs Building of mixed BNG, Gap Market Social protest

-Delivery Housing backlogs housing (BNG, and Bonded - communities
+Delivery and incomplete housing (BNG, and Bonded - communities

-Delivery and incomplete Gap Market and Houses); demanding
+housing projects; Gap Market and Houses); demanding

-housing projects; · · housing

-• illegal Bonded Houses); • Level 2 riousing
+Bonded Houses); • Level 2 housing

-settlements and Attainment of accreditation for
+• Illegal Attainment of accreditation for

-land invasions in Level 2 Housing Delivery;
+settlements and Level 2 Housing Delivery;

-} areas/lands accreditation for
+land invasions in accreditation for

-planned for Housing Delivery; Accelerating 1
+j areas/lands Housing Delivery; Accelerating

-1 different development of
+planned for development of

-development seven (7) land
+different seven (7) land

 development parcels;

-Page 66

-Challenges Priorities Opportunities Threats other than residential; regidential, Massive service delivery and Accelerate the programme of Replication of Township People houses being flooded infrastructure backlogs in the townships and rural areas - roads and storm- upgrading roads and storm-water in township; Development and implementation of a comprehensive Revitalization Programme that borne result at Batho Location; Availability of City during inclement weather Rising claims lodged against water storm-water master-plan Support Programme that will be providing resources for the municipality Limited Inadequate funding for key service delivery projects and programmes Increase pace of eradicating sanitation backlogs Township Revitalization Expanded bulk resources at the disposal of the City Ineffective services to support eradication of backlogs water scarcity service delivery - refuse and waste collection Implementation of Integrated Waste Management Plan and purchasing of compaction trucks Regular waste removal. services and building of transfer stations at strategically Degradation of the environment; Community protests for waste removal services. located sites Promotion of green environment.
-Regular and reliable water supply Illegal dumping may threaten the health and safety of citizens Service Delivery Ageing service delivery infrastructure (including electricity and water line Implementation of Water Conservation and Demand management Programmes.
+Challenges Priorities Opportunities Threats other than residential; Massive service delivery and infrastructure backlogs in the townships and rural areas - roads and stormwater Inadequate funding for key service delivery projects and programmes Ineffective service delivery - refuse and waste collection Accelerate the programme of upgrading roads and storm-water in township; Development and implementation of a comprehensive storm-water master-plan Increase pace of eradicating sanitation backlogs Implementation of Integrated Waste Management Plan and purchasing of compaction trucks for waste removal services.
+Replication of Township Revitalization Programme that borne result at Batho Location; Availability of City Support Programme that will be providing resources for Township Revitalization Expanded bulk services to support eradication of backlogs Regular waste removal services and building of transfer stations at strategically located sites Promotion of People houses being flooded during inclement weather Rising claims lodged against the municipality Limited resources at the disposal of the City water scarcity Degradation of the environment; Community protests Illegal dumping may threaten services.
+Promotion of green environment.
+Regular and reliable water supply may threaten the health and safety of citizens Service Delivery Ageing service delivery infrastructure (including electricity and water line Implementation of Water Conservation and Demand management Programmes.
 Adequate budgeting for implementation to Water Demand Management; Wastage and losing of monies as result of water loss;

 Challenges Priorities Opportunities Threats

 losses) and utilities Development of Partnering with Unreliable

-1 (fleet); electricity business government to water supply
+(fleet); electricity business government to water supply

-} strategy that also deal embark on a project due to demand
+strategy that also deal embark on a project due to demand

-11 with green energy and to ensure reliable exceeding the
+with green energy and to ensure reliable exceeding the

 Unavailability of future development water supply supply.

 water at source and outlook explore a pipeline Water usage

 declining dam sourcing water by citizens -

 levels Implementation of bulk from Gariep Dam gardening, car

 water augmentation washes

 programme Water Conservation

-} and harvesting of
+and harvesting of

 water

 Civic education on

 the use of water

-Maintenance of Implementation of Making adequate Correct use
+Maintanana Implementation of Making adequate Correct use

-service delivery Refurbishment and provision for of
+Maintenance of Refurbishment and provision for of

-infrastructure and Rehabilitation rehabilitation of infrastructur
+service delivery Rehabilitation rehabilitation of infrastructur

-utilities (including programmes infrastructure e by
+infrastructure and programmes infrastructure e by

-fleet) Multiyear capital communitie
+utilities (including Multiyear capital communitie

-, neety program to ensure s
+fleet) program to ensure s

 assets are indeed

 replaced at the end of

 their economic life

 Reviewing turn-around

 time of servicing

 service delivery

-utilíties/vehicles
+utilities/vehicles

-Poor performance Implementation of Enhancing future Loss of
+Implementation of Enhancing future Loss of

-irt capital Capital Infrastructure planning and capital
+Poor performance Capital Infrastructure planning and capital

-programmes; Procurement Plan contract grants and
+irt capital Procurement Plan contract grants and

-programmes, management community
+programmes; Tank to the state of the state management community

 Spending of grant dissatisfacti

 funding ahead of own Fast-track delivery on about

 funds to meet of programmes and service

 spending norms project. delivery

-Key Focus Challe Date of the Threats
+Key Foci us Threats

 Area Challenges Priorities Opportunities

+,1100